Woodsman: Competitive structure

 Jack and Jill competition, Lumberjack World Championships, Hayward, Wisconsin, 2007.

 Unlike many college sports which have some degree of seasonality, members of collegiate woodsman teams compete throughout the academic year.
 Competitions typically take the form of a "meet", a series of events run throughout the day of competition.
 Meets may take place outdoors or inside a suitably large structure to safely accommodate the potentially dangerous tools used.
 An entry fee is charged to cover the cost of providing timber, awards, and food.

 Schools compete in teams of six.
 A school has the option to send multiple teams, each of which pays an entry fee.
 Events are divided among team members at the discretion of the entering schools.
 There are, however, a series of team events in which every member is expected to participate fully.
-Men and Women's team typically utilize the same equipment, however in competition some rules are adjusted by gender.
-If a school chooses to send a mixed-gender, or Jack and Jill team, Men's rules apply.
+Men's and women's teams typically utilize the same equipment, however in competition some rules are adjusted by gender.
+If a school chooses to send a mixed-gender, or Jack and Jill team, men's rules apply.
 Each team is coordinated by a captain.

 Events may be run as single, double, triple or team events at the discretion of the hosting school.
 The list and structure of the competition is typically published beforehand in order to allow team members to prepare for their assigned events.